cacheung/aepsdk-testutils-android/Documentation/JSONComparisonMigration.md

 assertExactMatch(
 expected,
 event,
-new ElementCount(2, Subtree) // Element count with 2 total properties in the entire JSON
+new ElementCount(2, Subtree) // Element count with 2 total properties in the entire JSON, `Subtree` refers to this node and everything under it
-    //????
-    // The combination of:
-    // 1.
-Default `paths` = `nil` -> root of the JSON, AND
-    // 2. `scope` = `Subtree` -> this node and everything under it
 );
 ```